kmdouglass/website/posts/testing-simulation-code.md

 If this looks familiar, it should.
 In introductory statistics classes, this approach is called [Student's one sample t-test](https://en.wikipedia.org/wiki/Student%27s_t-test).
 In the t-test, the value for \\( X \\) is denoted as \\( t \\) and depends on the desired confidence level and on the number of data points in the sample.
 (Strictly speaking, it's the number of data points minus 1.)

-As far as I can tell there's no automatic way to select a value of \\( X \\).
+As far as I can tell there's no rule for selecting a value of \\( X \\); rather, it's a free parameter.
 I often choose 3.
 Why?
 Well, if the sampling distribution is approximately normally distributed, and the number of sample points is large, then the theoretical mean should lie within 3 standard errors of the simulated one approximately 99.7% of the time **if the algorithm is correct.** Alternatively, this means that a correct simulation will produce a result that is more than three standard errors from the theoretical mean about every 1 out of 370 test runs.

 ### Hypothesis Testing of the Noise